mckennapsean/dissertation/content/05-security.md

 ### Evaluation Results

-After coding each of the participants' comments, the following categories of tags were formed: desired task, that task's intended target in the dashboard, and its artifact.
+After coding the participants' comments, we formed the following categories of
+tags: desired task, that task's intended target in the dashboard, and its artifact.
 Example tasks include to present, filter, or identify with any of the views presented in the BubbleNet dashboard, and example artifacts include successes, struggles, and failures along with other tags such as feature suggestions.
-These tags provided a unique view on the qualitative data, and a list of features were prioritized and implemented for BubbleNet in [@fig:dashboard].
-The added features include: details-on-demand records view, better selection feedback, new map color encoding, and keyboard interactions.
-This analysis process gathered the key successes of the BubbleNet
+These tags provided a unique view on the qualitative data, and we prioritized and implemented a list of features for BubbleNet in [@fig:dashboard].
+The added features include details-on-demand records view, better selection feedback, new map color encoding, and keyboard interactions.
-dashboard:
+This analysis process gathered the key successes of the BubbleNet dashboard:

 - Temporal pattern detection was simple and easy using the heatmap: _"I keep getting drawn to the heatmap and these darker areas, because they certainly stand out"_ (A4) and _"[The heatmap] helps find those temporal patterns"_ (A1)
 - Users expressed that the dashboard's utility was for discovering patterns and trends in the data: _"The majority of what we are looking for is patterns and this just makes patterns which is faster"_ (A4)